janosj/mongodb-opsmgr/opsmgr-aws/1-install-opsMgr/README.md

 # Installing a Single-Node Ops Manager Demo Instance

-After provisioning a node to host Ops Manager, ssh to the node at *opsmgr-aws* (your local */etc/hosts* file should have been updated).
-Install git (*yum install git*) and clone this repo.
-From this install directory, run the *installOpsMgr* script.
+After provisioning an EC2 instance to host Ops Manager:

+- ssh to the node at *opsmgr-aws* (your local */etc/hosts* file should have been updated).

+- Install git (*yum install git*) and clone this repo.

+- Switch to this install directory and run the *installOpsMgr* script.

 When the script completes, Ops Manager should be up and running.
 Note the following:

 - The installation script configures Ops Manager for *local mode operation*, meaning the versions of MongoDB version that you want to deploy must be downloaded locally in advance (which is done for you by the *getVersions* script as part of the installation).